sogriffin98/northernbug.github.io/meeting_details/northernbug5.md

 This is of course a user group not a conference so the format will be a little more fluid than just presentations.
 The meeting will be composed of talks, discussions, and posters, but extended informal discussions of topics and challenges to all of us will be promoted.

 # Presentations and Posters
 As at the last meeting we encourage people presenting posters to also give a 1 minute teaser talk.
 These are great for those who might not be ready to give a full talk but would like to advertise their topic and get as many people as possible coming to discuss their poster.
 Details on the 1 minute teaser talks will be circulated later, but in short its 1 minute, 1 slide, and do not try to summarise 3 years of work, just the 'elevator pitch'.
-Please email your 1 slide to dave.lunt@gmail.com

 Talks are mostly 20 minutes, so approximately 15 + 5mins discussion.